bgolde5/bgolde5.github.io/_posts/2016-01-09-asynchronous-ui-testing-with-xcode.md

 }
 {% endhighlight %}

-Notice that the tester decided to fixed the issue of not knowing the response time by delaying the app by 10 seconds.
-This works but now when you test, you'll have to wait for 10 seconds every time!
-What happens if the request is between 1-5 seconds as in our example?
+Notice that the tester decided to fix the issue of not knowing the response time by delaying the app by 10 seconds.
+This works but now you'll have to wait for 10 seconds every time!
+What happens if the request is between, 1-5 seconds as in our example?

 We want a way to click the button as soon as it's available.